SkyForgerUK/Project_2_RPSSL/README.md

 ## User Stories
 - As a user I want:
     - To easily understand the purpose of the website.
-    - To be able to find out the rukes of the game without using external resources.
+    - To be able to find out the rules of the game without using external resources.
     - To easily access the rules section and close it at any time.
     - To be able to easly operate the game.
     - To easily chose one of the options.